cesar-douady/open-lmake/doc/src/lmake_module.md

 If `code` is a `bytes`, it is used as is and the result is a `bytes`.
 Else it is transformed into a `str` by calling the `str()` function and encoded in UTF-8, in which case the result is a `str`.

+If `table_version` is provided and non-null, use that version for external tables, else use latest version.
+As of now, only version 3 is supported.

 Cf. [encode/decode](codec.html).